Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 Batch Drawing

-Similarly for drawing, all entities are drawn in a loop within a single draw function.
+Similarly, drawing processes all entities in a loop within a single draw function.

 for i in range(count):